 In my most recent collection i have painted a series of florals.
 It is my hope the viewer will have their senses stimulated by the beauty of these deconstructed arrangements with their vivid and pastel hues.
 Since we spend so much time in our homes, it is my hope to capture some of the days of my youth where i would spend endless hours in the wild African beauty and bring it into our everyday living spaces.

-I also teach the basics of painting at our Alla Prima paint nights.
+I paint out of my gallery in downtown Franklin.
+I have a perfect little corner in our front store boutique that people coming in can watch if they desire to do so.I also teach the basics of painting at our Alla Prima paint nights.
 It is a high end paint party where people leave with a beautiful piece of art for their homes.

 Pamela Padgett is an artist who works with a painterly approach to traditional themes including landscape, still life and figures.
 Her oil paintings are represented in collections across the country.

 Pam was born in Charleston, West Virginia and eventually located to Tennessee where has lived since 1980.
 She worked at a design firm as the art director until taking her design work freelance.
 She later turned to fine arts when she began studying with portrait artist Michael Shane Neal.
 She resides in Williamson County, a strong artistic community of both painters and songsmiths.
 Pam is married to John R. Padgett and they have two children.

 Education- Art Institute of Pittsburg, Pittsburg, Pa. with a degree in visual arts.

 Extended Education- Studied with numerous nationally recognized artists including: Michael Shane Neal, Ken Auster, Charles Sovek, Peggy Kroll Roberts, Matt Smith, Scott Christensen, Caroyln Anderson, Don Stone and others.